Understanding Parent/Child Dimensions

 In the Dimensions table shown above, there are numbered examples of each type:

-- SIMPLE: Has no relationship to any other Dimension; that is, it stands alone.
+- SIMPLE: Has no relationship to any other Dimension; i.e., it stands alone

 - PARENT: Another Dimension is designated as this Dimension's Parent

-When creating a new Dimension, if you choose a Parent Dimension, a hierarchical relationship is established.
+When creating a new Dimension, if you designate a Parent Dimension, a hierarchical relationship is established.

 A Parent Dimension is defined in the same manner as any other Dimension.